Laptop Mag Verdict

 The powered fingerprint reader is one of our favorite security features on any notebook.
 After you configure it, you can power on the notebook and log into Windows with just a single swipe.

 Click to enlargeLenovo bundles the ThinkPad X220 with a number of useful ThinkVantage utilities.
 The Lenovo Screen Reading Optimizer makes your X220 a better eReader by lowering your power use and enabling you to enter portrait mode with ease.
 Airbag protection helps keep your hard drive safe from sudden drops.
 Enhanced Backup and Restore lets you save a complete image of your system in case of emergencies.
 Perhaps our favorite utility is the Power Manager, which shows you the exact number of watts the notebook is using and allows you to exert finer control over power consumption than you get with Windows 7's power manager.

 Interestingly, Lenovo hasn't pre-loaded all of its apps; it allows you to decide whether or not to install its Password Vault password manager, Access Connections wireless connection manager, and SimpleTap touch UI.
 We think users will appreciate having the option to skip these utilities.

 Lenovo backs the ThinkPad X220 with a standard one-year warranty on parts and labor, though extended warranties are available for up to three years.
-ThinkPlus protection plans that insure against accidental damager are available at additional cost.
-Click here to see how Lenovo did in our tech support showdown.
+ThinkPlus protection plans that insure against accidental damage are available at additional cost.
+To see how Lenovo did in our Tech Support showdown.

 You also have a choice of a six- or nine-cell battery and the option to add a $179 battery slice to the bottom for even more endurance.
 The screen is available in both regular and extra-bright versions, though both have the same 1366 x 768 resolution.
 You can also pay extra to make one of the USB ports a USB 3.0 port for higher speed transfers.